WHY DOES IT MATTER WHO IS AT FAULT IN A MULTI-VEHICLE ACCIDENT?

 In these situations, the assistance of a qualified motor vehicle accident lawyer can be invaluable.

-Queensland Police Traffic Incident Reports are one of the best ways for insurance companies to determine who is at fault in a car accident.
+Queensland Police Traffic Incident Reports are one of the best ways for insurance companies to determine who is at fault in a multi-vehicle accident.
 If you are involved in a car accident, we recommend always calling the police.

 Police reports include details on: